Which one of the following, if substituted for the condition that Hamadi cannot be appointed to the same court as Per...

 Let me know if you have any further questions.

-Manvir on December 27, 2019
+manvir on December 27, 2019

 I thought rule 3 meant that H and P are either on trial or appellate since each of the "7 candidates will be appointed to an open position" in one of the courts.
 Doesn't that mean it is not possible for either of them to be appointed to any of the courts?
 Aren't they required to be on one of the courts?

-Jasnit on July 9, 2020
+tkj97 on July 9, 2020

 ^ I had the same question.
 The passage states that each candidate will be appointed.